mitchdavenport88/VisitJQ/README.md

 ### GitHub Pages deployment
 This site is hosted by GitHub pages and was deployed from the master branch of its GitHub repository.
 The following steps were taken to deploy this project:
 1. Log in to GitHub and navigate to the chosen repository.
-2. Select **settings** from the menu that is near the top of the page.
+2. Select **settings** from the menu this is near the top of the page.
 3. From the options menu on the left of the screen select **pages**.
 You can also scroll down to the GitHub Pages section near the bottom of the page and click the link shown.
 4. Under the sub-heading **source** change the drop down menu that reads "none" so it reads "Branch:master". **Click save**.
 5. The page will refresh, this means it was successful.
 Note that changes will take a while to take effect.